tmoss4/bkr/pages/politics/system.md

 ### Senate

 The Senate consists of 16 members called Senators.
 These Senators are not elected, rather, they are appointed by the Governor-General after consultation with the Prime Minister and the Leader of the Opposition.
-To decide on the Senator positions the Governor-General consults:
+To decide on the Senator positions, the Governor-General consults:
-* the Prime Minister alone to appoint 9 of these Senators;
+<li> the Prime Minister alone to appoint 9 of these Senators;</li>
-* the Leader of the Opposition alone to appoint 4;
+<li>the Leader of the Opposition alone to appoint 4;</li>
-* both the Prime Minister and the Leader of the Oppositions to appoint the remaining 3.
+<li>both the Prime Minister and the Leader of the Oppositions to appoint the remaining 3.</li>

-The Senate has a leadership position called the President of the Senate.
+<br/>The Senate has a leadership position called the President of the Senate.

 The Senate is meant to operate as a checks-and-balance much like the US system.